-Sudoku is an obnoxious game in which you place numbers in a puzzle with some constraint.
-For example, in
+Sudoku is a game in which you place numbers in a puzzle

 I decided to build a sudoku solver after reading Peter Norvig's